ptv-logistics/xserver.net/README.md

     with the previous setting.
 If you experience problems with your custom layer implementation, you can set it back to false.
     However, this property will be removed in future releases.
+  - The MemoryPressureMode flag is ignored and marked as obsolete.
+  - The protocol for the provider returning tooltip information has changed.
+The provider now must implement IUntiledProviderWithMapObjects:GetImageStreamAndMapObjects().

 Version 1.5.0.0 (2016/04/18)